dotnet-websharper/docs/v4.1/fsharp/ui.md

     ```

 <a name="lens"></a>
-### IRefs and lensing
+### Vars and lensing

-WebSharper.UI provides the interface [`IRef<'T>`](/api/WebSharper.UI.IRef\`1) which has the same capabilities as `Var<'T>`. `Var<'T>` itself implements `IRef<'T>`.
-In fact, all of the rendering functions mentioned above, such as `Doc.Input`, take `IRef<'T>` arguments rather than `Var<'T>`.

-This interface makes it possible to create Var-like values without creating a new Var proper.
-The main example of this is **lenses**.
+The `Var<'T>` type is actually an abstract class, this makes it possible to create instances with an implementation different from `Var.Create`.
+The main example of this are **lenses**.

-In WebSharper.UI, a lens is an IRef that "focuses" on a sub-part of an existing IRef (or Var).
+In WebSharper.UI, a lens is a `Var` without its own storage cell that "focuses" on a sub-part of an existing `Var`.
 For example, given the following:

 ```fsharp
 type Person = { FirstName : string; LastName : string }
 let varPerson = Var.Create { FirstName = "John"; LastName = "Doe" }
 ```

 You might want to create a form that allows entering the first and last name separately.
-For this, you need two `IRef<string>`s that directly observe and alter the `FirstName` and `LastName` fields of the value stored in `varPerson`.
+For this, you need two `Var<string>`s that directly observe and alter the `FirstName` and `LastName` fields of the value stored in `varPerson`.
 This is exactly what a lens does.

 To create a lens, you need to pass a getter and a setter function.
-The getter is called when the lens needs to know its current value, and extracts it from the parent IRef's current value.
-The setter is called when setting the value of the lens; it receives the current value of the parent IRef and the new value of the lens, and returns the new value of the parent IRef.
+The getter is called when the lens needs to know its current value, and extracts it from the parent `Var`'s current value.
+The setter is called when setting the value of the lens; it receives the current value of the parent `Var` and the new value of the lens, and returns the new value of the parent `Var`.

 ```fsharp
 let varFirstName = varPerson.Lens (fun p -> p.FirstName)